-As of January 2015, twenty-four waterways (encompassing forty-six distinct waterbodies) in Maine are known to be infested with invasive aquatic plants.
+As of January 2019, thirty-one lakes and ponds, and fourteen stream or river segments are known to be infested with one or more invasive aquatic species.
 Variable water-milfoil is still the most widespread of the known invasive aquatic plants in Maine.
-Other invasive aquatic plants present in Maine include curly-leaf pondweed, Eurasian water-milfoil, European naiad and hydrilla.
+Other invasive aquatic plants present in Maine include curly-leaf pondweed, Eurasian water-milfoil, spiny (European) naiad, hydrilla and European frogbit.
+Five additional invasive aquatic plant species (not yet known to occur in Maine) have been listed by Maine law as imminent threats to our State.

 Once an infestation has been confirmed, rapid response is crucial.
-The prospects for eradication (or barring that, effective management at minimum risk to the aquatic ecosystem), is greatly increased by swift, wellplanned, and properly executed controls.
+The prospects for eradication (or barring that, effective management at minimum risk to the aquatic ecosystem), are greatly increased by swift, wellplanned, and properly executed controls.
 In developing an invasive aquatic plant management plan, one of the most important questions to be answered is "How, exactly, is the invasive plant infestation to be controlled?"
-The principal approach in Maine-used primarily by groups currently involved in battling variable milfoil (or its invasive hybrid)-is "manual control."
+The principal approach in Maine-used primarily by groups currently involved in battling variable milfoil (or its invasive hybrid)-is "manual control".
 Manual control methods may alternately be referred to as "non-chemical," "physical" or "mechanical" methods.
 The three primary manual control methods currently being used in Maine are: manual harvesting, benthic barriers, and suction-assisted harvesting.